RobertASmith/talks/README.md

 ## Figures

-Several figures have also been used extensively throughout the presentations:
+Several figures have also been used extensively throughout the presentations.
+Feel free to use with the citation provided:

 | Name                                      | Citation             |
 | ----------------------------------------- | -------------------- |